Table of Contents

 Installation – top

 Install the plugin just like any other WordPress plugin.
-There are two ways to do that:
+Here is an article on how to install a plugin in WordPress.

 How to use the widget – top